 Industrial Partnerships were originally supported by the Government in Westminster through the Employer Ownership of Skills (EOS) Fund.

-The Energy & Efficiency Industrial Partnership – the predecessor to the current Industrial Partnership for energy and utilities – was an English project-based collaboration.
+The Energy & Efficiency Industrial Partnership – the predecessor to the current Energy & Utilities Skills Partnership – was an English project-based collaboration.
 It was originally due to be funded from 2014-2017 to drive a radical new approach to recruitment, skills and workforce development; facilitating employers working together to set the skills agenda and leading new approaches to training development, delivery and assessment as well as monitoring and measuring competence.

 Achievements during the lifetime of the Energy & Efficiency Industrial Partnership: